 asparagus, broccoli, mushrooms and add lots of red sweet pepper to support the “blood moon theme” – add to the skillet and mix with the carmalized sweet onions, cook until tender.

 We “gobble up” the veggie version, you can bulk it up with a diced pre-cooked baked potato or add ham, bacon or ground beef.
 Whatever you have on hand works fine!
 Think of it as a big omelet.

 - Use a dozen fresh organic eggs.
 Beat well.
 We do not add salt as the cheese adds salt to the dish.
 Add fresh ground pepper and grated cheese of choice.

 - Pour eggs over the ingredients and then finish in the oven, this is much easier than “flipping”.

-Cool 5 minutes, slice and enjoy!
+Cool 5 minutes, slice and enjoy or turn out of mini muffin tins!
+We topped the mini ones with a cherry tomato in honor of the blood moon!
 Terrific with a salad and fresh fruit.

 As always, follow your dreams.